Corruption of Haustfyr Chapter 2: Madam's Homestead

 Pip leans forward with a grin.
 “Fog’s good for hiding.
 Bad for ambushes.”

 “Then let’s assume it’s both,” Allura answers, adjusting the strap of her pack.
-She glances at you.
+She glances at me.
 “You feel anything?”

-As you step onto the bridge, the river’s roar deepens.
-The mist thickens, curling around your ankles.
+As we step onto the bridge, the river’s roar deepens.
+The mist thickens, curling around our ankles.
 Halfway across this 2-mile-long bridge, shapes move in the fog, shifting and laughing low.
 Three Stonefoot bandits appear.
 Their armor is mismatched and dull, their eyes sharp.
 One steps forward with a grin missing half its teeth.

 “Bridge toll,” he says, sticking out his hand.
 “Pay with coin or pay with bruises.”